SelmiAziz/electronic-bulletin-board/README.md

 By default, the client will connect to 127.0.0.1 (localhost) on port 2500.
 If you want to connect to a different server, you can specify the host and port like this: make run-client HOST=server.address PORT=PortNumber

-## Note

-A technical description of the project implementation can be found in the doc folder.